piotrowy/sorting/README.md

 * CMake - yes, there are already defined files.

 #Extras
-Program has implemented setting timeouts on algorithms execution.
+Program has setting timeouts on algorithms execution implemented.